awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.Monitoring.md

  An encrypted string representing one or more activity events\.
 It's represented as a base64 byte array\.
 When you decrypt the string, the result is a record in JSON format with fields as shown in the examples in this section\.

 **key**
  The encrypted data key used to encrypt the `databaseActivityEvents` string\.
-This is the same AWS KMS customer master key \(CMK\) that you provided when you started the database activity stream\.
+This is the same AWS KMS key that you provided when you started the database activity stream\.

- The following example shows the format of this record\.s
+ The following example shows the format of this record\.

 ```
 {